vattenbagarna/Backend/API_DOC.md

 Where `<YourObjectIdHere>` is the id of a object.

 ### Delete Object By Id
-Delete a object by id with a `GET` Request on the route:
+Delete a object by id with a `POST` Request on the route:
 ```
 /obj/delete/<YourObjectIdHere>
 ```